multiversx/mx-docs/docs/sovereign/key-components.md

 This documentation is not complete.
 More content will be added once it is accepted and discussed on Agora or once it is implemented and available for production.

-Initial Sovereign Shard MIPs have been published on Agora and were used as specifications:
--

 :::

 Sovereign Chains mark significant progress for MultiversX in the field of appchains.
 While the concept is straightforward to discuss in general terms, developers, builders, or other entities looking to launch a sovereign chain need to consider several critical components.
 For clarity, we will divide these components into four major categories and describe the importance and role of each one.